-Index Management Risk
+Index Management

-Because unlike many investment companies the Fund is not "actively" managed it would not necessarily sell a security because the security's issuer was in financial trouble unless that security is removed from the respective Underlying Index.
-Additionally, the Fund rebalances its portfolio in accordance with its applicable Underlying Index, and, therefore, any changes to the Underlying Index's rebalance schedule will result in corresponding changes to the Fund's rebalance schedule.
+Because unlike many investment companies each Fund is not "actively" managed it would not necessarily sell a security because the security's issuer was in financial trouble unless that security is removed from the respective Underlying Index.
+Additionally, each Fund rebalances its portfolio in accordance with its applicable Underlying Index, and, therefore, any changes to the Underlying Index's rebalance schedule will result in corresponding changes to a Fund's rebalance schedule.